 - Admission decisions to the University of West Florida (“UWF” or “University”) are made by the University subject to the regulations of the Florida Board of Governors (“BOG”).

-- “Transfer” applicants are those applicants who, prior to admission to UWF, have earned 12 or more semester hours of transferrable college credit, as defined in this regulation, since graduating from high school, as evaluated by the Office of Undergraduate Admissions.
+- “Transfer” applicants are those applicants who, prior to admission to UWF, have earned 12 or more semester hours of transferable college credit, as defined in this regulation, since graduating from high school, as evaluated by the Office of Undergraduate Admissions.

-- Transfer applicants with fewer than 30 semester hours of transferrable college credit must meet the transfer admission requirements set forth below under Transfer Student Admission, and these applicants must also meet the First Time In College (“FTIC”) student admission requirements located in UWF Regulation 3.001.
+- Transfer applicants with fewer than 30 semester hours of transferable college credit must meet the transfer admission requirements set forth below under Transfer Student Admission, and these applicants must also meet the First Time In College (“FTIC”) student admission requirements located in UWF Regulation 3.001.

-- Transfer applicants with 30 semester hours but less than 60 semester hours of transferrable college credits must meet the transfer admission requirements set forth below under Transfer Student Admission, and must have completed (C or higher) at least one English composition course and one college level mathematics course that consists of three semester credit hours.
+- Transfer applicants with 30 semester hours but less than 60 semester hours of transferable college credits must meet the transfer admission requirements set forth below under Transfer Student Admission, and must have completed (C or higher) at least one English composition course and one college level mathematics course that consists of three semester credit hours.
 High school transcripts may be required to demonstrate completion of the foreign language admission requirement.
-Students not meeting these requirements must meet the requirements for transfer students with less than 30 transferrable semester hours.
+Students not meeting these requirements must meet the requirements for transfer students with less than 30 transferable semester hours.

 - Undergraduate admission decisions for transfer students are determined on a selective basis within curricular, space, enrollment and fiscal limitations.
 Satisfaction of minimum admission requirements does not guarantee acceptance.
 The selection process may include, but is not limited to, such factors as grades, test scores, pattern of courses completed, class rank, educational objectives, past conduct, academic recommendations, personal recommendations and achievements.
 Preference for admission in any term will be given to those applicants whose credentials indicate the greatest promise of academic success while enrolled at UWF.